-- You must notify us by filling out our moving form to tell us that that you've purchased a property, started a tenancy there, or have moved in (remember to ask for a Provisional Banding on that form, and we'll send you a bill).
+- You must notify us by filling out our online moving form to tell us that you've purchased a property, started a tenancy there, or have moved in.

 - Provisional Bandings are voluntary but we would encourage you to request one, as it's a good way of spreading the cost until your property is officially banded.
 Once this is done, if your band goes up or down, we will adjust your future instalments accordingly, so you will not pay more than you should.

 What is my Council Tax band and how is this decided?

 Bands are set by the Valuation Office Agency, which is part of HM Revenue & Customs.
 You can use their online banding search to identify the banding for your property.

 Properties have been allocated to one of eight bands according to their open market capital value as of 1 April 1991.
 Your Council Tax bill states which band applies to your property.